Your HR graduate job options

 Applications for these schemes tend to open in September and it's advisable to submit your application in the autumn term.
 It's common for employers to invite applicants to interview before the deadline and they will close applications early if they fill all of their positions.

 For smaller employers that do not offer HR graduate schemes, you'll need to look out for any entry-level HR assistant jobs that crop up as and when.
-An entry-level job may still give you the chance to study for a qualification with the CIPD but you'll most likely be based in one location and your training is likely to cover different areas of HR simultaneously rather than rotating between different areas one by one.
+An entry-level job will usually be based in one location and your training will cover different areas of HR simultaneously rather than rotating between different areas one by one.

 Whichever employer you join, you will most likely study for a qualification with the Chartered Institute of Personnel and Development (CIPD).

-For those looking to go into recruitment, graduate schemes or entry-level jobs with large employers aren't readily available so the most common route is to get a trainee recruitment consultant role at an agency.
+For those looking to go into recruitment, graduate schemes aren't readily available so the most common route is to get a trainee recruitment consultant role at an agency.
 These jobs will be advertised at any point over the year.

 What degree do I need?